Material conditional: Discrepancies with natural language

 Material implication does not closely match the usage of conditional sentences in natural language.
 For example, even though material conditionals with false antecedents are vacuously true, the natural language statement "If 8 is odd, then 3 is prime" is typically judged false.
 Similarly, any material conditional with a true consequent is itself true, but speakers typically reject sentences such as "If I have a penny in my pocket, then Paris is in France".
 These classic problems have been called the paradoxes of material implication.
 In addition to the paradoxes, a variety of other arguments have been given against a material implication analysis.
-For instance, counterfactual conditionals would all be vacuously true on such an account.
+For instance, counterfactual conditionals would all be vacuously true on such an account, when in fact some are false.

 In the mid-20th century, a number of researchers including H. P. Grice and Frank Jackson proposed that pragmatic principles could explain the discrepancies between natural language conditionals and the material conditional.
 On their accounts, conditionals denote material implication but end up conveying additional information when they interact with conversational norms such as Grice's maxims.
 Recent work in formal semantics and philosophy of language has generally eschewed material implication as an analysis for natural-language conditionals.
 In particular, such work has often rejected the assumption that natural-language conditionals are truth functional in the sense that the truth value of "If P, then Q" is determined solely by the truth values of P and Q. Thus semantic analyses of conditionals typically propose alternative interpretations built on foundations such as modal logic, relevance logic, probability theory, and causal models.

-Similar discrepancies have been observed by psychologists studying conditional reasoning.
-For instance, the notorious Wason selection task study, less than 10% of participants reasoned according to the material conditional.
-Some researchers have interpreted this result as a failure of the participants to confirm to normative laws of reasoning, while others interpret the participants as reasoning normatively according to nonclassical laws.
+Similar discrepancies have been observed by psychologists studying conditional reasoning, for instance, by the notorious Wason selection task study, where less than 10% of participants reasoned according to the material conditional.
+Some researchers have interpreted this result as a failure of the participants to conform to normative laws of reasoning, while others interpret the participants as reasoning normatively according to nonclassical laws.